 So that means avoiding places close to windows, above a fireplace if you use it often, or a place with high humidity.

 You also want to secure it well with a proper hanging hook and hanging wires.
-I have an entire guide dedicated to it.
+We have an entire guide dedicated to it.

 Humidity and temperature

 Canvas vs. Paper vs. Wood vs. Metal

 Artwork comes on a variety of surfaces.
 Acrylic and oil paintings are usually painted on stretched linen or cotton dusk canvases.
 Some artists work on wood panels.
 Art reproductions and prints are often printed on paper or metal.

 The artwork on metal or acrylic glass can typically handle humidity and temperature variations.
 They're well suited for bathrooms and kitchens.

 Paintings on canvas and wood are not very fragile, but they don't like very warm or humid environments.
 Their ideal conditions are 55% humidity and a room temperature around 68 F.

 Paintings on paper are the most fragile: heat, direct sunlight, and moisture should be avoided as much as possible.
 That's why they're most often covered with UV-protective glass.